zephr-xyz/zephr-realtime-sdk-docs/README.md

 ### 2. Set the Access Token

-You can supply the token via either:
+The token should be supplied via gradle property:

-#### Option A: Gradle properties file
+#### Example A: Gradle user properties file

 Add this line to `~/.gradle/gradle.properties`: